 If you have been hit by the Google EMD update of 2012 then there is a high chance that the site is only penalized for the keywords that are contained in your domain.
 The best recommendation for you would be to purchase a new domain instead and start working again, but if your business does not utterly depend on that one specific keyword you can keep working with the other pages without fail and continue your work with EMD SEO.

-Here are some tips to recover from the EMD penalty:
+Here are some tips to recover from the exact match keyword penalty:

 1. Enhance the Quality of Your Content